John Lee Pratt: War Resources Board

+Philanthropy

+John Lee Pratt was a "quiet philanthropist" who donated 250 shares of GM stock to the Virginia Museum of Fine Arts in 1940 to “foster the personal, creative efforts of Virginia’s best artists and most promising art students who are in need of financial assistance”.
+His will provided that the bulk of his estate—more than $60 million (approximately $240 million in today’s dollars)—would go to ten colleges.
+Of these, $11.5 million was provided to Virginia Tech with funds split between the College of Engineering and the College of Agriculture and Life Sciences.

 Personal life

 Pratt and his wife, Lillian, continued the restoration of the historic property throughout much of their lives.
-After she died in 1947 and he became tired of the constant flow of visitors arriving to tour the property which, in the Colonial era, entertained George Washington and, during the American Civil War, Abraham Lincoln.
-The extensive gardens, installed by the estate's earlier owners during the 1920s, were such a draw for curious visitors that he actually had them dug up and reinstalled in a more subdued design.
+After she died in 1947, he tired of the constant flow of visitors arriving to tour the property which, in the Colonial era, entertained George Washington and, during the American Civil War, Abraham Lincoln.
+The extensive gardens, installed by the estate's earlier owners during the 1920s, were, to him, a bothersome draw for curious visitors.
+He had the intricately designed garden area dug up and reinstalled in a more subdued design.

 Mr. and Mrs. Pratt had been deeply involved in the local community in their later years and were quiet philanthropists supporting University programs in Virginia and college educations for worthwhile community young people who had been identified for their potential by other religious and community leaders.
 In none of these endeavors did they seek publicity or recognition.

-Many of the late 20th Century leaders of the Fredericksburg area communities and businesses were later revealed to have been supported in their college education years by the Pratts.
-The community leaders of this era are only now retiring or, actually, passing away.
+Many of the late 20th-century leaders of the Fredericksburg area communities and businesses were later revealed to have been supported in their college education years by the Pratts.
+The community leaders of this era are only now retiring or, actually, dying.

 After his wife died, Pratt continued to socialize with his former childhood friends in Fredericksburg, walking regularly into the city even though he could have afforded a chauffeur and any car in the GM fleet.
 His rumpled appearance belied his comfortable station in life while he continued his lifelong associations and played in weekly penny-ante poker games with his friends.

 Lillian Pratt died in 1947 and willed her extensive jewelry collection to the then-new Virginia Museum of Fine Arts in Richmond, Virginia.
 Since the 1920s, encouraged by a family acquaintance, the businessman Armand Hammer, she had accumulated a large collection of Peter Carl Fabergé jewelry, including five Fabergé Imperial Easter Eggs; the Revolving Miniatures, Pelican, Peter the Great, Czarevich, Red Cross with Imperial Portraits examples, as well as pins and bracelets which were being sold by the then-new government of the Soviet Union to raise capital for the Soviet state.
 This collection, at the time the largest private collection of such items, had been initially acquired through purchases on her Lord & Taylor Department Store charge account.
 The "Lillian Pratt Collection" at the Virginia Museum of Fine Arts is a key part of that institution's exhibits.
 Lillian Pratt is buried in Tacoma, Washington.

-John Lee Pratt's great-nephew was Darrell Forsythe Holmes, Jr., a well-known criminal defense lawyer and author with strong ties to Texas law enforcement where he served as Chief of Police in several cities.
-He wrote the non-fiction book "Marijuana Acquittal" among others.